 1. Registration and application

-The doctoral candidate is responsible for organizing the required presentation of his/her creative work, including concerts, performances etc. The doctoral candidate is required to register the required concert or performance with both the doctoral secretary (firstname.lastname@example.org) and the Centre of Concerts and Performances (KEK; email@example.com).
+The doctoral candidate is responsible for organizing the required presentation of his/her creative work, including concerts, performances etc. The doctoral candidate is required to register the required concert or performance with both the doctoral secretary (email@example.com) and the Concert and Performance Office (KEK; firstname.lastname@example.org).
 The registration must be done at least two months prior to the exam and must be accompanied with a correctly formatted application, the approval of the supervisor (creative part), a program together with a photo and biography of the doctoral candidate.
 The application must also include the date, time and place of the exam.
 The text must be with 1.5 line spacing using the Times New Roman font with font size 12.
 Composers must also submit five scores of their composition to the secretary.

 The supervisor is charged with ensuring that the doctoral concert corresponds to the requirements of the exam.
 The approval of the supervisor may come in the form of a signature or an email addressed to the secretary.
 In the event that the doctoral candidate does not have an supervisor, he/she must get approval for the concert from the head of the creative branch, who will ensure that the program is formatted correctly.